paolodelia99/mario-maker/docs/CONTRIBUTING.md

     - [ ] bob-omb
     - [ ] Hammer Bro
     - [ ] Hammer Heavy Bro
-- Enemies power ups:
+- Enemies power-ups:
   - [x] Parachute
   - [x] Mushroom
   - [ ] Wings
 - [ ] fix animation of brick breaking
-- [ ] Bubble after a player die
+- [ ] Bubble after a player dies
-- [ ] Controller for the second player (controller input not detected in linux by raylib)
+- [ ] Controller for the second player (controller input not detected in Linux by Raylib)
 - [ ] Make controls customizable
 - [ ] Add the possibility of choosing between Mario and Luigi
 - [ ] Add the possibility of choosing the map to play (if there are more than one)